dark-cli/Barrettes-Piles/hands-on-example/README.md

 ./run_analysis.sh
 ```

-This will create `barrette_analysis.vtk` which you can open in ParaView or any VTK viewer.
+This will create all result files in the `results/` folder.
+Open the `.vtk` files in ParaView to visualize results.

 ### Option 2: Step-by-Step